-Carla Barrow, JD, MA
+Carla Barrow, JD, LMFT

 "Helping teens, adults, and couples catalyze change as they face difficult challenges and life transitions."